 - Reduces the risk of pregnancy complications

 - Helps ensure the medications a woman is taking are safe.
-Certain medications, including certain acne medications, should be avoided during pregnancy because they can harm the fetus.
+Certain medications, including certain acne medications, should be avoided during pregnancy because they can harm the baby.

-- Women receiving late (not seeing a provider until the third trimester) or no prenatal care are more likely to have babies with health problems
+- Women receiving late* or no prenatal care are more likely to have babies with health problems

 How do I Prepare for My First Prenatal Appointment?

-It is a very good idea to spend some time preparing for your first prenatal care appointment.
+It’s a good idea to spend some time preparing for your first prenatal care appointment.
 Here are some things to do before you meet with your midwife or doctor for the first time:

 Fill Out Patient Forms Prior to Your Appointment if Available